SMARTandPRO/Lung_disease_detection/README.md

 The first model focuses on distinguishing X-ray images with pneumonia from those without it.

 ## Code explanation
-Copyright (c) 2023, SMART &PRO - Juan García
+Copyright (c) 2023, SMART &PRO AI Services - Juan García

 All rights reserved.

-The code and associated documentation files (the "Software") are the intellectual property of SMART &PRO and are protected under applicable copyright laws.
+The code and associated documentation files (the "Software") are the intellectual property of SMART &PRO AI Services and are protected under applicable copyright laws.
 This Software is solely for educational and research purposes.
-Any use of the Software for commercial purposes, including but not limited to the reproduction, distribution, display, or performance of the Software, or the use of the Software to create derivative works, is strictly prohibited without the prior written consent of SMART &PRO (Juan García).
+Any use of the Software for commercial purposes, including but not limited to the reproduction, distribution, display, or performance of the Software, or the use of the Software to create derivative works, is strictly prohibited without the prior written consent of SMART &PRO AI Services (Juan García).

 By downloading, cloning, or using the Software, you agree to abide by the terms of this notice.
 Unauthorized use, modification, or sharing of the Software is a violation of copyright laws and may result in legal action.